ColoradoMediaProject/migrahack/other_resources/README.md

 Included is a recent demographic presentation from the state demographer, a recent report from the federal Office of Refugee Resettlement and a recent report on the backlog of citizenship applications in Colorado.

+Celeste mentioned the [Migration Data Portal](https://migrationdataportal.org/), which may include more information people may use.

 ### Recent news stories

 [Life on the asylum waitlist](https://www.nationalgeographic.com/culture/2019/09/life-united-states-asylum-waitlist-long-dangerous/) from National Geographic